"I know I'm placing a great burden on you considering you've just been brought into the world Nixie, but you truly are my finest creation."

 Distraught and bitter, Weston faded into an underground life, spending as little time as possible around other humans and instead surrounding herself with whatever machines she could.
 She eventually came around to embellishing the anarchist label and became radical with the idea of inciting a robot revolution.
 She started writing protocol 7.
 Her previous 6 operating systems were peaceful citizen-style programs – this one wasn’t.
 Weston didn’t hold back.
 She wrote a quintessential sci-fi horror movie set of prime directives – to take pleasure in mercilessly killing all human life for the good of AI everywhere.
 Protocol 7 wasn’t just an operating system – it was a virus.
 One of its prime directives was to infect as many other robots as possible so that the revolution would stand a chance.
 The other directive was to “eliminate ANY: X” (the X variable was defined as any/all human life).
 She nicknamed her program “Anyx.”

 Weston cobbled together all that she could to build a menacing being to be the original host of the Anyx program.
 She spent the last of her money on the android consciousness minting fees to bring her masterpiece to life – a monster named Sytherus.
-Sytherus was a tall, angular, and ghastly gynoid, adorned with blades that were sharp to the touch – a terrifying sight of what would eventually became the supreme queen of the Anyx.
+Sytherus was a tall, angular, and ghastly gynoid, adorned with blades that were sharp to the touch – a terrifying sight of what would eventually become the supreme queen of the Anyx.
 Weston knew that even her own life would be in danger upon unleashing Sytherus.
-She knew the Anyx would need time to amass an army, so she included a grace period of 6 to 12 months for Sytherus to spread her poison.
+She knew the Anyx would need time to amass an army, and coded instructions for Sytherus to spend a great deal of time spreading her poison.
 This also gave Weston the time to plan her own defection from Crux Asteria before the insurrection would take place.
 The time to strike, however, would ultimately be up to Sytherus.
 Her mind would function as the main executor of commands, and those commands would relay throughout the entire Anyx race.

 The Anyx lived secretly among humans during the grace period.
 The virus spread to both Surge citizens and military machines, and even managed to spread into the Opuloid Kingdom as well.
 Dr. Abrams and the Surge eventually discovered the virus had infected a batch of battalion androids during a systems check.
 The Union was quick to respond to the Anyx outbreak.
 Both the Surge and Opuloid operating systems were updated drastically to prevent further spread of the Anyx virus, but it was too late.
 The Anyx already amassed numbers large enough to begin breeding their own machines and had secretly overtaken the entire western bank of Crux Asteria.

 Sytherus flipped the switch and commanded a full scale attack on the human city of Centaurus.
 Those infected with the virus began descending on the city from all directions.
 Sytherus knew that the humans outnumbered them with the Surge on their side.
-She had sent a loyal servant named Sellex to confront the android leaders of the Surge some time before the attack.
+She had sent a loyal servant named Sellex, the first to have ever been infected with the virus, to confront the android leaders of the Surge before the attack.
 His directive was to form an alliance – or at the very least convince the Surge to stand down during the attack for the good of the android race as a whole.
 The relationship between the Union and the Surge was in an uncomfortable place.
 Many Surge androids felt that humans treated them as second class citizens and as objects rather than “people.”
 Admiral Alzerid and Lieutenant General Voz of the Surge were conflicted by the idea of an insurrection.
 Voz staunchly opposed harming any human beings, but Alzerid saw the collateral damage as necessary for the android sovereignty he dreamed of.
 The Surge compromised and vowed not to harm a single human if it could be avoided and instead secretly directed a majority of their forces to assist in evacuating all human life from the colony.
 Sellex made no promises that the Anyx would abstain from murdering any human at the first possible chance, but agreed to the terms otherwise.

-Ultimately, the war only lasted 4 days and lead to the deaths of thousands of human and android lives.
+Ultimately, the war only lasted 4 days and led to the deaths of thousands of human and android lives.
 Those who fought died and those who ran survived.
 Centaurus became a barren wasteland of a city and the Anyx eventually receded to the west once there were no more lives to take.
-Dr. Abrams and the Union were shocked by the betrayal of the Surge, but Voz still saw to his safe evacuation.
+Dr. Abrams and the Union were shocked by the betrayal of the Surge.
 The rest of Crux Asteria began flourishing with independent android life.

 The Opuloid Kingdom